 Support resources are re-allocated each year based on documented student need.
 Support ceases when the child/student no longer attends school or no longer requires specialized supports and/or services.

-Two Diverse Learning Coordinators are available to assist teachers in understanding students and developing plans to meet the needs of the students within their classrooms.
+A Diverse Learning Coordinator is available to assist teachers in understanding students and developing plans to meet the needs of the students within their classrooms.